Buy Tickets To Towers & Walls Of Aigues-Mortes

 €9

-• Skip the lines and explore the medieval Aigues Mortes Ramparts, a UNESCO World Heritage Site built by King Louis IX in the 13th century.
+• Explore the medieval Aigues Mortes Ramparts, a UNESCO World Heritage Site built by King Louis IX in the 13th century.

 • Take a stroll around the 1.6 km long wall, featuring 20 medieval-era towers and 10 gates, that encloses the old town of Aigues-Mortes.